malcolmc10/NowReadThis/README.md

 3. If the user is not satisfied with the selections, they will be able to refresh the search with it showing 4 new selections.

-# PMVP:
+# Post MVP:
 1. Like to add at least 5 more endpoints to broaden the conetent types
 2. Adding media space for adds.
 This will allow monetization in the future
 3. Leave a review.
 I want the users to leave their thoughts on the selections they are selecting for other users to use.
 4. I want to add a rating system This will allow the user to rate selections that appear.

 # Goals:
-Monday 5/11:Pseudocode, Build the Core App structure, (HTML and CSS), create logo.
+Monday 5/11: Code fetching from API and add it to the site.
-Tuesday 5/12: Code fetching from API and add it to the site.
+Tuesday 5/12: Pseudocode, Build the Core App structure, (HTML and CSS), create logo.
 Wednesday 5/13: Apply rendering and remove functions for refresh button.
 Thursday: 5/14: Touch up look of sight and finalize functionality.
-Friday: Present and Pray.
+Friday: Present.

 # Priorty Matrix:
 https://imgur.com/yOGGQj5